 Now, the above is simplified obviously, as it is rather difficult to compare the three options due to all the requirements and options/limitations.
 Have a look at your personal situation to find out what works best for you!

 Based on the above assessments and assumptions, you are best off getting a property manager and maintain all your Real Estate investments in Box 3 for tax purposes.
-We are planning to do the same.
 Best of luck!

 Does this provide new insight to you?
 Have I missed anything critical?
 Did I make an error somewhere, please do share!